 West Papua – The Last Frontier

 A thrilling adventure to one of the world’s last wild frontiers.
-The island of New Guinea is one of the richest places on our planet in terms of traditional cultures, and a treasure trove of tribal diversity, and for many groups first contact with the western world was made within living memory.
+The island of New Guinea is one of the richest places on our planet.
+In terms of traditional cultures, it has a treasure trove of tribal diversity.
+For many groups first contact with the western world was made within living memory.
 This unique trip explores the western half of the island, visiting distinct cultures in an effort to understand a vanishing way of life.

 We start in Jakarta and from here take an overnight flight to the paradise island of Biak, with its beautiful landscapes and remnants of the Second World War.
-After our ‘easy’ introduction to Papua, we continue on to Jayapura on the mainland, taking a boat trip on Lake Sentani, seeing the old Dutch settlement and exploring local markets.
+After our ‘easy’ introduction to Papua, we continue on to Jayapura on the mainland.
+Here we take a boat trip on Lake Sentani, seeing the old Dutch settlement and exploring local markets.

 Travelling in Papua is far from easy, with limited infrastructure and a comfort level that can sometimes be lacking, but it offers rewards that other destinations just don’t.
 Although the island is modernising, it is still in many ways a window to our own past, to a world that has disappeared from most of the globe.
 Papua is an adventure like no other….